AceJacobi/MLB-Estimator/README.md

 Coded in python.

-Download files and view in python code editor of choice.
+Download files and open h2h.py to run main function.